-The University of Nicosia Medical School has established a well-defined central governance structure that supports the effective design, delivery, and oversight of the MD programme.
-Strategic leadership is provided by the Dean and Associate Deans, supported by Heads of Departments and programme directors.
+The University of Nicosia Medical School has established a well-defined governance structure that supports the effective design, delivery, and oversight of the MD programme.
+Excellent strategic leadership is provided by the Dean and Associate Deans, supported by Heads of Departments and programme directors.
 The administrative organisation is clear and includes dedicated units for admissions, finance, student support, IT, quality assurance, and clinical education.
 These structures are in place both centrally and at the Athens campus, although the latter is still in the implementation phase.
-The programme benefits from cross-campus coordination with mechanisms to ensure consistency and alignment with the institution's mission and quality assurance policies.

-During the onsite visit, the evaluation team met with administrative and academic leads at the Athens site who demonstrated a strong commitment to aligning with institutional expectations.
 Lines of authority and decision-making processes are documented, and institutional committees meet regularly to guide academic and operational matters.
+The programme will benefit from cross-campus coordination with mechanisms to ensure consistency and alignment with the institution's mission and quality assurance policies.
 However, the effectiveness of this governance model at the Athens campus is yet to be fully demonstrated in practice, especially with respect to administrative readiness, communication flows, and integration of feedback from the new campus into central decision-making.